 Administrator- Anthony Madl

 Friendship Village is a non-profit nursing care facility that has access to 250 Medicare and Medicaid qualified beds.
-Its four star rating overall is above average and its detractors are its large size and the ability of its staff to tend to the needs of every patient.
-This is a common concern for homes that have larger populations because staff members are required to stretch their time and resources among more patients.
+Its four-star rating overall is above average, and its detractors are its large size and the inability of its staff to tend to the needs of every patient.
+Improper care is a common concern for homes that have larger populations because staff members are required to stretch their time and resources among more patients.

 675 South Roselle Road

 In contrast to its non-profit counterpart on the other side of town, this for-profit center exhibits all of the common problems associated with nursing centers, which have been taken over or established by corporations out for profit in recent history.
 Lexington of Schaumburg's overall rating of two stars makes it far below average due to understaffing, inadequate staff training, health inspection deficiencies, and unacceptable quality measures.